magento/devdocs/src/guides/v2.3/frontend-dev-guide/themes/theme-inherit.md

 1. Current theme layouts: `<theme_dir>/<Vendor>_<Module>/layout/`

-1. Ancestor themes layouts, starting from the most distant ancestor, recursively until a theme with no parent is reached: `<parent_theme_dir>/<Vendor>_<Module>/layout/`
+1. Ancestor theme layouts, starting from the most distant ancestor, recursively until a theme with no parent is reached: `<parent_theme_dir>/<Vendor>_<Module>/layout/`

-1. All modules layout files in sequence defined in app/etc/config.php respecting the component load order.
+1. All module layout files in sequence, defined in `app/etc/config.php` respecting the component load order.
 For each module:
     *  Layout files for the `base` area: `<module_dir>/view/base/layout/`
     *  Layout files for the `frontend` area: `<module_dir>/view/frontend/layout/`